ryanshz/quickqollab/README.md

       * This also includes our database, meaning that in one image we will have three containers that run consecutively and can still communicate with one another.
       * This approach would prevent everyone from installing `PostgreSQL` & a database IDE on their computer since the database would be containerized either way.
   * Konva.js - With the whiteboard mechanic, we decided to use the standard `canvas.js`.
-    * It was not heavily abstracted and we spent lots of time setting up the whiteboard and the socket mechanic.
+    * It was not heavily abstracted, and we spent a lot of time setting up the whiteboard and the socket mechanic.
     * `Konva.js` is a framework built around `canvas.js`, allowing us to implement a working prototype quickly.
   * Lack of comments & proper code documentation - We're beginners and we're learning as we develop our project.
     * A lack of documentation and comments meant that each developer had to read lots of source code to gain a better context.